petermarkley/atmos_sim/README.md

 make
 ```

-That should produce a folder called `output` where you will find an MP4 file.
+That should eventually produce a folder called `output` where you will find an MP4 file.

 > [!NOTE]
 > Currently the only way to configure the simulation parameters is by changing them in the source and recompiling.

+# Build Stages

+When you type `make`, these are the steps it takes:
+1. Compiles the source (produces the `atmos_sim` executable file)
+2. Runs the simulation (produces the PNG sequence in a folder called `frames`)
+3. Encodes a video (produces the MP4 in a folder called `output`)

 # Dependencies